 - offensive comments or images on social media or text messages

-We'll investigate the incident so we can take appropriate action against the perpetrator.
+We'll investigate the incident so we can take appropriate action.
 This could include prosecution, restorative justice, enforcement action by Berneslai Homes, or a warning.